Order a File and Records

 - 12FS, 13FS, 14FS, 15FS

 If you do not know your case number, then you may look it up using the court's public access site.

 A request for copies of documents must be submitted in person.
 If you are unable to come to the courthouse, you may have a friend, family member, or private copy service obtain copies for you.

-Uniform Parentage Act and Department of Child Support Service court files are confidential and can only be viewed by the parties named in the case.
-Exception: If written consent is provided by one of the parties authorizing a person not named in the file to view the file.
+Cases under the Uniform Parentage Act are confidential and can only be viewed by the parties named in the case or their attorneys.
+Exception: If written consent is provided by one of the parties authorizing a person not named in the file to view the case file.